Best Comedy Films List

 The Monster Squad is one of the all-time great children's films with a delicious mix of horror and comedy.

-The best part is putting together the five most famous movie monsters from Universal Studios in one film: Count Dracula,
+and adults.
+The best part is putting together the five most famous movie monsters from Universal Studios in one

-The Wolf Man, The Mummy, Frankenstein's Monster, and The Creature from the Black Lagoon.
+film: Count Dracula, Wolf Man, Mummy, Frankenstein's Monster, and Creature from the Black Lagoon.

 Tango & Cash still doesn't get the respect it deserves, featuring one of the most electrifying on-screen chemistry